Consensus logoConsensus

 Can I use Consensus and Elicit together?

 Yes, many users combine Consensus and Elicit in their workflow.
-Consensus excels at research synthesis, while Elicit shines with literature search.
+Consensus excels at research synthesis, while Elicit shines with paper discovery.
 Using both allows you to leverage the strengths of each tool, though this means managing two subscriptions — though free tiers can help manage costs.

 What's the main difference between Consensus and Elicit?